Microlocal indices and Chern Classes of Foliations

 A constructible function on $M$ is an integer valued function $\gamma\colon M\to \mathbb{Z}$ such that $\gamma^{-1}(i)$ is a constructible subset of $M$.
 The constructible functions on $M$ form an abelian group denoted by $CF(M)$.
 By a basis of $CF(M)$ we mean a subset $\mathcal{B}$ of $CF(M)$ such that any constructible function is uniquely expressed as a locally finite linear combination of elements in $\mathcal{B}$ with $\mathbb{Z}$-coefficient.
 Besides the natural basis of indicator functions $\{\ind_Z\}$ for all subvarieties $Z$, in \cite{MAC} Macpherson introduced another basis as the key ingredient of his generalization of the Poincar\'e-Hopf theorem to singular varieties.
 This is the basis of local Euler obstruction functions $\{\textup{Eu}_Z\}$, defined for all closed subvarieties $Z$ of $M$.
 To simplify notation we will denote the signed local Euler obstruction function $(-1)^{\dim Z}\textup{Eu}_Z$ by $\textup{Eu}^\vee_Z$. \begin{defi} Let $\gamma=\sum_\alpha m_\alpha \textup{Eu}^\vee_{Z_{\alpha}}$ be a constructible function on $M$, i.e., a (locally) finite linear combination with $m_\alpha\neq 0$ and $Z_\alpha\neq Z_\beta$ if $\alpha\neq \beta$. \begin{itemize} \item[$\bullet$] The (ordinary) characteristic cycle of $\gamma$ is the (locally) finite linear combination

 \item[$\bullet$] The jet characteristic cycle of $\gamma$ is the (locally) finite linear combination

-\end{itemize} \end{defi} We recommend \cite[\S 10.3.3-10.3.4]{MS22} for a brief introduction to the theory of characteristic cycles in the complex analytic context (and with some historical remarks) and \cite[Chapter 5.2]{MR2031639} for a thorough treatment of characteristic cycles in the real analytic context via stratified Morse theory.
+\end{itemize} \end{defi} We recommend \cite[\S 10.3.3-10.3.4]{MS22} for a brief introduction to the theory of characteristic cycles in the complex analytic context and \cite[Chapter 5.2]{MR2031639} for a thorough treatment of characteristic cycles in the real analytic context via stratified Morse theory.

 Characteristic cycles are closely related to the following celebrated theorem of Macpherson. \begin{theo}[\cite{MAC}] There exists a unique natural transformation $c_*$ from the functor $CF(\bullet)$ to the even-dimensional Borel-Moore homology $H_{2*}(\bullet)$ such that